 The good news is that mortgage lenders are increasingly recognising this niche in the market by designing products aimed at parents and grandparents who aren’t able to simply hand over a chunk of cash for the deposit.

-Guarantor mortgages are one such option.
-These allow borrowers to take on larger loans than the lender would normally be prepared to extend if a close family member is prepared to act as a guarantor on the debt.
+Guarantor mortgages borrowers to take on larger loans than the lender would normally be prepared to provide if a close family member is prepared to act as a ‘guarantor’ on the debt.

 Nevertheless, there are pitfalls with guarantor mortgages.
 Above all, should your children default on their loan, you’ll be liable to make up the shortfall – you might have to remortgage your home to do so and in extreme circumstances, if you can’t pay, it could be subject to repossession.

-The advantage of this type of deal is that parents don’t have to give their money away, though they will have to leave it locked up for an extended period – typically until the child’s mortgage is worth only 75 to 80 per cent of the property value.
-But it will eventually be available to them in the years ahead once again.
+The advantage of this type of deal is that you don’t have to give your money away, though you’ll have to leave it locked up for an extended period.
+This could typically until the child’s mortgage is worth only 75% to 80% of the property’s value.